rand-projects/fisb-978/docs/source/document.rst

 bytes*' (there is 1:2 ratio).
 And if the message did have less than 20 total errors, this would work.
 But we have no idea how many errors a message has.
 And we don't have a good way to check a repaired packet for accuracy.
+So we abandoned using erasures.

 Another technique we tried was expanding on our technique of shifting the bits back and forth to find a better sampling point.
 You can think of this